GLIMS-RGI/lake_terminating/README.md

 ## Contributing

 The classifications provided here are the result of a community effort, which means that there may be disagreement between analysts.
-If you find any such issues, we invite you to submit your updates/corrections by first forking this repository and submitting a Pull Request (https://github.com/GLIMS-RGI/lake_terminating/pulls).
+If you find any such issues, we invite you to submit your updates/corrections in one of the following ways, depending on your level of comfort with git/GitHub:

+### through GitHub

-Alternatively, you are welcome to open an issue for further discussion (https://github.com/GLIMS-RGI/lake_terminating/issues).
+1. Open an issue (https://github.com/GLIMS-RGI/lake_terminating/issues) for further discussion;
+2. Fork this repository, make your changes/updates, and open a Pull Request (https://github.com/GLIMS-RGI/lake_terminating/pulls). **Please Note**: if you choose this option, ensure that your updated files are placed in the relevant regional folder in `dataset/contributor_files`, rather than updating the files in `dataset/csv` directly.

+As part of the PR process, any updated CSV files will be checked for formatting consistency.
+Once those checks have passed, the updates can be merged using the process outlined by `scripts/update_dataset.py`.

+You are welcome to make these changes yourself; alternatively, one of the maintainers will be able to do the final merge/update.

+### outside of GitHub

+Outside of GitHub, you are welcome to contact one or more of the maintainers to discuss any issues or to send along your proposed updates/corrections.

+Please ensure that your submitted CSV file uses the same format as is found in the `lake_term_data_template.csv` file found in this repository, as it will greatly simplify the integration process.

 ## 1. Definition and categories of lake-terminating glaciers